gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 Differential coverage is a special type of coverage that we are able to gather with this vectorized emulation model.
 This is the most important aspect of all of this tooling and is the main reason it is worth doing.

 Since we are running 16 VMs at a time we are able to very cheaply (a few cycles) do a horizontal comparison with other VMs.
-Since VMs are deterministic and only have differing user-controlled inputs _any_ situation where VMs have different branches, different register states, different memory states, etc is when the user input directly or indirectly caused the change in behavior.
+Since VMs are deterministic and only have differing user-controlled inputs _any_ situation where VMs have different branches, different register states, different memory states, etc is when the user input directly or indirectly caused a change in behavior.

 I would consider this to be the holy grail of coverage.
 Any affect the input has on program state we can easily and cheaply detect.

 #### How differential coverage combats state explosion

 If we wanted to track all register states for all instructions the state explosion would be way too huge.
 This can be somewhat capped by limiting the amount of state each instruction can generate.
-For example instead of storing all unique register values for an instruction we could simply store the mins and maximums, or store up to n unique values, etc. However even when limited to just a few values per instruction, the state explosion is too large for any real application.
+For example instead of storing all unique register values for an instruction we could simply store the minimums and maximums, or store up to `n` unique values, etc. However even when limited to just a few values per instruction, the state explosion is too large for any real application.

 However, since most memory and register states are not influenced by user input, with differential coverage we can greatly reduce the amount of instructions which state is stored on as we only store state that was influenced by user data.